-Through the generosity of Eric Jewell's family, the Eric J. Jewell Award page is dedicated to be a take-off point for telling his story and offering financial support to Australian youth, and specifically Australian Air Force Cadets (AAFC).
+Through the generosity of Eric Jewell's family, the Eric J. Jewell Award page is dedicated to telling his story and to offer financial support to Australian youth, and specifically to Australian Air Force Cadets (AAFC).

 Flying Officer (FLGOFF) Eric John Jewell (RAAF Service no. 410161) was second pilot in the Vickers Wellington aircraft with 458 Squadron.
 His life story is outlined on the Servicemen’s Stories page.

 Eric took part in a number of operations, and perhaps most notable is his and 458 Squadron’s involvements in Operation Dragoon, starting the 15th of August, 1944.
 This Operation came to be known as the “second D-Day landings”, and was spearheaded from the Mediterranean Sea, into southern France and Nazi-occupied French ports.
 Page 611 of the 458 Squadron's Unit History confirms the Squadron’s involvement in commenting, “This has been a momentous week.
 The Squadron is really in the “front line” of the invasion.”
 The operation Eric and his crew flew on 16th of August 1944 in aircraft with serial no. HF360 is the same Mk.
 X (“Mark 10”) variant of the Wellington as aircraft HF344 shown below.

 The Eric J. Jewell Award this year goes to 232 Squadron - Robina (near the Gold Coast, QLD)

 Delighted to receive the Award, including certificate, are (L to R): CCPL(AAFC) Morris, FLGOFF(AAFC) CO Janeczek, and CFSGT(AAFC) Astic.